Non-Fermi liquid behavior and quantum criticality in cubic heavy fermion systems with non-Kramers multipolar local moments: Conclusions

 More generally, our results are indicative of the large variety of multipolar ordered phases and exotic electronic states found in rare-earth metallic systems.
-The root of the multipolar moments, unusual Kondo couplings, and anisotropic RKKY interactions is the strong spin-orbit coupling and crystal electric field effects, which, as we have shown, can lead to a myriad of quantum critical behaviors beyond the Landau paradigm of symmetry breaking.
+The root of the multipolar moments, unusual Kondo couplings, and anisotropic RKKY interactions is the strong spin-orbit coupling and crystal electric field effects, which, as we have shown, can lead to a myriad of quantum critical behaviors.
 This suggests there may be new classes of quantum critical points relating Kondo destruction, multipolar ordering, and non-Fermi liquids in multipolar Kondo lattice systems, and that they are experimentally accessible.
 This opens new doors for exploring the landscape of multipolar quantum matter.